 04. Voice Recognition Tigal SmartVR + DK-T2SI Kit | Around €300 EUR (~$400 USD)

-SmartVR + DK-T2SI is the most powerful voice recognition kit designed to integrate the hardware and software in an easy way and build one of the most advanced voice recognition robotic project.
+SmartVR + DK-T2SIis (is no longer available) – the most powerful voice recognition kit designed to integrate the hardware and software in an easy way and build one of the most advanced voice recognition robotic project.
 The platform includes the Sensory’s Quick T2SI software used to develop speaker independent vocabulary in many languages including English, Spanish, German, Italian, Japanese, and the list goes on.